iSaaC2909/Vpn/README.md

-# DSVPN

-A simple, secure, and efficient VPN implementation written in C. DSVPN provides both client and server functionality with strong encryption and minimal overhead.
+A simple, secure, and efficient VPN implementation written in C.  provides both client and server functionality with strong encryption and minimal overhead.

 ## Features